 If you live in a home using well water and your bathtubs have stains pink and orange in color, you probably have iron in your water supply.
-You can deal with use by using a water softener, which you could purchase at a local store, or by hiring a professional to come out.
+This is fixed by using water softener, which you can buy at a store, or you can have someone come to your home and fix it.

-Installing more efficient shower heads could save you a lot of money on your energy bill.
-Most households use a lot of our hot water in the shower.
-If you invest in purchasing and installing shower heads that are energy-efficient, you can potentially reduce your energy bill by $100 or more annually for every shower head used in your home.
+Installing shower heads that are more effective can save you a lot on your energy bill.
+Most households use a lot of the hot water is used in the shower.
+By installing energy-efficient shower heads for a few extra dollars, you can save over a hundred bucks or more per every shower head in the home.

-Don’t flush anything that is unlikely to dissolve and wind up clogging pipes, sanitary napkins, diapers or cotton balls, because these items don’t break down and may cause clogging issues.
+Don’t flush anything that is unlikely to dissolve and wind up clogging pipes, sanitary napkins, tissues, because these items don’t break down and may cause clogging issues.